model-checking/kani/kani-docs/src/tutorial-kinds-of-failure.md

 ```

 A trivial function, but if we write a property test for it, we immediately find inputs where it fails, thanks to Rust's dynamic checks.
-RMC will find these failures as well.
+Kani will find these failures as well.
-Here's the output from RMC:
+Here's the output from Kani:

 ```
-# rmc src/overflow.rs
+# kani src/overflow.rs
 [...]
 ** Results:
 ./src/overflow.rs function simple_addition